bigmickey/bigmickey.github.io/_technology/BuildingASimpleWebsite.md

      ◯ Emulators: Set up local emulators for Firebase features ◯ Remote Config: Get, deploy, and rollback configurations for Remote Config

 As per the instructions I selected Hosting: Configure and deploy Firebase Hosting sites.

-    let request = require('request');
-    let cheerio = require('cheerio');

-With the request library now available, we can use its functionality to pull the HTTP response from cryptowat.ch like this:
+The rest of the steps were straightforward with the exception of one additional question to answer that didn't appear in the article:

+    ?
+Set up automatic builds and deploys with GitHub?
+No

 ```js
     request({